IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

     When you save a Slack Webhook, {{site.data.keyword.cloudcerts_short}} automatically sends a confirmation notification to the Slack channel that you configured.
 Check your Slack channel to verify that you received this notification.
     {: tip}

-7. (Optional) Repeat these steps to add more notification channels.
+7. Optional: Repeat these steps to add more notification channels.

 ## Testing a notification channel
 {: #testing-channel}